amanpalariya/console-game/README.md

 The `samples` directory contains a few sample code files, please try running them to understand the working.

 ## Technical details
-The core implements a RegEx based lexical analyzer and an LR(0) parser.
+The core implements a RegEx-based lexical analyzer and an LR(0) parser.
 The grammar is defined in a form similar to BNF.

 ## Project Structure